0bsnetwork/developer.0bsnetwork.com/docs/javascript.md

 Using this library you can easily create and sign transactions for 0bsnetwork blockchain.
 It also allows you to multi-sign existing transactions or create them without signature at all.

+You can download a sample project [here](resources/js-lib-examples.zip) that contains code for all transactions as per below.
+(Remember to npm install first)

 ### Transactions